alinex/bash-lib/README.md

     configs         # load all configurations (called from minified or loader) locale/         # translations
     # tools to manage and develop bashlib (for developer)
-    install         # setup bashlib on this host update          # script to regenerate full file and docs after update test            # run all unit tests
+    install         # setup bashlib on your host
+    # all other files are not relevant for use, only for development
 ```

 The BashLib will be installed on the System with it's `BASHLIB_HOME` directory in the environment to let the scripts find it and load what they need.

 ### Quality

+The modules are as far as possible

+- unit tested (using bats)
+- integration tested in different OS using docker
+- CI tested on different OS, too
-The modules are as far as possible unit tested (using bats) and analyzed by the shellcheck static analysis and linting.
+- and analyzed by the shellcheck static analysis and linting

-Documentation of externally usable variables and functions is completely done inline and exported as markdown documentation.
+Documentation of externally usable variables and functions is completely done inline and exported as [markdown documentation](./doc/README.md).

 ### Version control

-In the moment it doesn't use fixed version numbers or release plans, use the git tags or date therefore.
-Also a changelog is not maintained separately, see the commit history therefore.
-That's because it is a side project and I minimize the effort to maintain it.
+As the project is in the moment more a single man show I will reduce the overhead of branching and work directly in the master branch, so see it as ongoing development.
+Tags will be set if specific milestones are reached and noted in the [changelog](./CHANGELOG.md).

 ## Installation